yuzhizn/ShopUI-FormAPI-Working/Readme.md

 - founders@saltypixel.ga

 ## Important
-- Commands are NEW and could be Buggy but probably not!
 - Requires EconomyAPI by ONEBONE!
-- any issues need to be reported on the github repo in the issues section OR at http://saltypixel.ga in the LiveChat!
+- any issues need to be reported on the github repo in the issues section OR at http://saltypixel.ga in the LiveChat! or BugReport Section!

 ## Devs/Info